 For credit/GPA purposes, students may only retake those courses in which they have received an F grade (with the exception of Major-related and/or Major required courses), if the course is offered and the student does not fall behind in taking other courses required for progression and graduation.
 All grades earned will remain permanently on the student's academic record; however, only the grade and credit recorded for the last time the course is repeated are used in the calculation of the cumulative GPA and credits earned.
+Additionally, students who received less than C Plain grade in Writing Intensive courses in both Core and Major have to retake a course of similar category as soon as it is offered.
 Students should be aware that repeating coursework can affect their progress towards degree completion, which in turn will affect their eligibility to receive financial aid.